 If the Twitter user demographics reported by Pew Research sound like your target customer, then Twitter could be a great place for your brand to stand out.

-5 Twitter Marketing Tips for Cannabis License Holders
+6 Twitter Marketing Tips for Cannabis Businesses and Cannabis-Related Businesses

-While advertising a cannabis business or cannabis-related business is very challenging (if not impossible) using Twitter ads, you can post content and interact with consumers through a branded Twitter profile.
+Advertising a cannabis business or cannabis-related business is very challenging (if not impossible) using Twitter ads, but you can post content and interact with consumers through a branded Twitter profile.
+It’s highly effective to boost brand awareness, loyalty, and even sales.

-With that said, here are five Twitter marketing tips for cannabis license holders to help you use it effectively:
+With that said, here are six Twitter marketing tips for cannabis businesses and ancillary businesses to help you use it effectively:

 1. Post Original Content